GuyBaele/SpreadGL/README.md

 # SpreadGL
-Main development repository for SpreadGL
+Main development repository for SpreadGL.

 # Dataset Examples
 In the "data examples" folder, You can find some dataset examples for visualization.